 "I believe I can flyyyyyyyyyy."

-Probably the funniest thing about the whole incident, though, is that someone at NASA noticed the frog - it was on only one frame of the film - and mark and save it, and then someone else decided to release the shot to the public.
+Probably the funniest thing about the whole incident, though, is that someone at NASA noticed the frog - it was on only one frame of the film - and marked and saved it, and then someone else decided to release the shot to the public.
 That's hysterical!

 Anyway, so Harry went on the expedition, which was to the South Pole, though the where and why wasn't really all that important to him.
 It was a job, and it was different, and it would keep Harry fed and busy for a few years.
 One never knew when the ordinary labor jobs upon which Harry relied would dry up, and he didn't have all that much to live for anyway, so what the hey.
 Harry was lucky enough to have a skill that the Big Shot in charge needed: he was good working with wood, what we would call carpentry.
 Most carpenters had more sense than to go gallivanting around the world at Harry's age, but it was just the thing for him.
 The Big Shot chose him.